-When single dryer venting is used the length of the duct work from the dryer to the outside exhaust outlet should not exceed twenty (20) feet.
-The minimum diameter of this duct work must be at least 12-inches (even though the dryer exhaust duct for gas and electric units is only 8-inches) In the case of multiple (common) dryer venting, the distance from the last dryer to the outside exhaust outlet should not exceed twenty (20) feet.
-The shape of the duct work is not so critical so long as the minimum cross sectional area is provided.
-It is suggested that the use of 90° turns be avoided; use 30° and/or 45° bends instead..
+When single dryer venting is used, the length of ductwork from the dryer to the outside exhaust outlet must not exceed 20 feet (6.1 meters).
+The minimum diameter of this ductwork must be at least 12-inches (30.48 cm) even though the dryer exhaust duct for gas and electric units is only 10-inches (25.4 cm).
+In the case of multiple (common) dryer venting, the distance from the last dryer to the outside exhaust outlet must not exceed 20 feet (6.1 meters).
+The shape of the ductwork is not so critical so long as the minimum cross-sectional area is provided.
+It is suggested that the use of 90° turns be avoided; use 30° and/ or 45° bends instead.
 The radius of the elbows should preferably be 1-1/2 times the diameter of the duct.
-ALL duct work should be smooth inside with no projections from sheet metal screws or other obstructions which will collect lint.
+ALL ductwork should be smooth inside with no projections from sheet metal screws or other obstructions, which will collect lint.
 When adding ducts, the duct to be added should overlap the duct to which it is to be connected.
-ALL duct work joints must be taped to prevent moisture and lint from escaping into the building.
-Inspection doors should be installed at strategic points in the exhaust duct work for periodic inspection and clean-out of lint from the duct work.
+ALL ductwork joints must be taped to prevent moisture and lint from escaping into the building.
+Inspection doors should be installed at strategic points in the exhaust ductwork for periodic inspection and cleaning of lint from the ductwork.

-IMPORTANT: Exhaust back pressure measured by a manometer in the exhaust duct should not exceed 0.3-inches of water column.
+IMPORTANT: Exhaust back pressure measured by a manometer in the exhaust duct must be no less than 0 and must not exceed 0.3 inches (0.74 mb) of water column (W.C.).

-IMPORTANT: Minimum duct work diameter for horizontal venting is 10-inches and for vertical venting the minimum is 12-inches.
+IMPORTANT: Minimum ductwork diameter for horizontal venting is 10-inches (25.4 cm) and for vertical venting the minimum is 12-inches (30.48 cm).

-NOTE: Where the exhaust duct work passes through a wall, ceiling, or roof made of combustible materials, the opening must be 2-inches larger (all the way around) than the duct.
-The duct must be centered within this opening.

-- a.
-Outside Duct Work Protection - 1) To protect the outside end of horizontal duct work from the weather, a 90° elbow bent downward should be installed where the exhaust exits the building.
-If the duct work travels vertically up through the roof, it should be protected from the weather by using a 180° turn to point the opening downward.
+- NOTE: When the exhaust ductwork passes through a wall, ceiling, or roof made of combustible materials, the opening must be 2-inches (5.08 cm) larger than the duct (all the way around).
+The duct must be centered within this opening. - a.
+Outside Ductwork Protection - To protect the outside end of the horizontal ductwork from the weather, a 90° elbow bent downward should be installed where the exhaust exits the building.
+If the ductwork travels vertically up through the roof, it should be protected from the weather by using a 180° turn to point the opening downward.
 In either case, allow at least twice the diameter of the duct between the duct opening and the nearest obstruction.

-IMPORTANT: DO NOT use screens or caps on the outside of opening of exhaust duct work.
+IMPORTANT: DO NOT use screens, louvers, or caps on the outside opening of the exhaust ductwork.